rbe549/rbe549.github.io/project1.md

   <div style="clear:both;"></div>
 </div>

 - Present the average EPE (average L2 error between predicted and ground truth homographies) results for both supervised and unsupervised approaches along with algorithm run-time for forward pass of the network after the graph has been initialized.
 Present EPE results on Train, Val and Test sets.
-EPE is defined as the average of $$\vert \vert \widetilde{H_{4Pt}} - H_{4Pt} \vert \vert_2$$ for all the 4 points and all the images.
+EPE is defined as the average of \\(\vert \vert \widetilde{H_{4Pt}} - H_{4Pt} \vert \vert_2\\) for all the 4 points and all the images.
 - Present the network architecture used in your report (a snapshot of the Tensorflow graph will do if the layers are named sensibly).
 - Present input and output panoramas using supervised and unsupervised approaches for all the test images from Phase 1's Test set.
 You dont need to present outputs of Train set here.